 The enduring question of whether to write this bit in the first or third person.
 He wonders which I should choose.

 I'm Anthony.
 I am one of these new fangled Xennials.
-Old enough to have had an extensive collection of blank cassettes, young enough to have been making things for the web for 20 years.
+Old enough to have had an extensive collection of blank cassettes, young enough to have been making things for the web for over 20 years.

 I built the foundations of my skills designing and building massive local government websites.